Vladimir Hachinski: Arts and humanities

-In addition to his medical research, Hachinski is also respectably accomplished in poetry, music, and history (including history of medicine).
 He possesses an honours degree in history from the University of London, UK, is a Corresponding Member of the North American Academy of the Spanish Language (a corresponding academy of the Royal Spanish Academy) and has published a poetry anthology, Resonancias, in Spanish under the pen name Alejandro Aranda.
 In addition, "Dream Waltz," composed by Hachinski and orchestrated by Jason Stanford (Professor of Theory and Composition at Western University), premiered at the Musikverein in Vienna, Austria by the Brno Philharmoniker on September 24, 2013.
-Finally, he is fond of coining slogans and aphorisms: